 46. WFP will support efforts to ensure that before, during and after crises, targeted affected people in rural and urban areas receive adequate and timely cash or in-kind assistance that meets their daily food and nutrition needs.
+Based on the Lesotho vulnerability assessment report, WFP will target areas with the highest survival-deficit food gap.
 Priority will be given to improving diets by promoting the consumption of fresh food.
 Attention will also be paid to preventing malnutrition in pregnant and breastfeeding women and girls and children aged 0-59 months through social and behaviour change (SBC) initiatives and nutrition interventions.

-- 47. Leveraging work under CSP outcome 3, WFP will ensure that people in positions of greater risk, including households affected by HIV or tuberculosis and persons with disabilities, receive conditional transfers and skills training that allows them to implement livelihood activities that will ensure their income and self-sufficiency beyond the duration of crisis response.
-A comprehensive package of SBC activities will be used to encourage people affected by shocks to use WFP assistance in a way that optimizes their food consumption and nutrition. - 48.
-WFP will support women's economic empowerment by improving their digital financial inclusion through the use of cash-based transfers (CBTs), utilizing nutrition clubs as entry points for delivering training in digital financial skills. - 49.
+47. Leveraging work under CSP outcome 3, WFP will ensure that people in positions of greater risk, including households affected by HIV or tuberculosis and persons with disabilities, receive conditional transfers and skills training that allows them to implement livelihood activities that will ensure their income and self-sufficiency beyond the duration of crisis response.
+A comprehensive package of SBC activities will be used to encourage people affected by shocks to use WFP assistance in a way that optimizes their food consumption and nutrition.

+- 48. WFP will support women's economic empowerment by improving their digital financial inclusion through the use of cash-based transfers (CBTs), utilizing nutrition clubs as entry points for delivering training in digital financial skills. - 49.
 All assistance modalities will integrate advocacy and gender-responsive SBC communication, gender equality and nutrition messaging to help address the staggering rates of gender-based violence in Lesotho and prevent a deterioration of the nutrition status of people at risk.